jocasantos/serverless-movies-api-aws/README.md

 ### Project Overview:

-- Briefly describe what the project does.
+- Create a rest API which give a list of movies.
+We will use some AWS Services, S3, Lambda, DynamoDB and APIGateway.
+Build the project using only SDK, i.e. Visual Studio + CLI.

 ### Prerequisites:

-- List what is needed to run the project (Node.js, AWS CLI, SAM CLI, etc.).
+- AWS account
+- Docker account (just running in the background)

 ### Setup Instructions: